 The official style guide for CSE is Scientific Style and Format: The CSE Manual for Authors, Editors, and Publishers, 8th ed.
 (2014).
 Unfortunately, this book is not currently available in the Ambrose library.
 However, the resources below should answer most questions.
 If you have further questions, check with your instructor, the writing centre, or the library.

 In 2016, the MLA released the eighth edition of MLA style (MLA 8).
 This edition differs substantially from previous editions, so not all instructors have adopted it.
 At Ambrose, some professors still accept the seventh edition (MLA 7).
 Please check your instructor's preferences, and choose the appropriate resources.

 For MLA 8, start by checking out Purdue University's Online Writing Lab (OWL).
 For more detailed questions, please visit the library to consult the MLA Handbook (8th edition).

 For MLA 7, consult a written handbook (e.g., The Concise Canadian Writer's Handbook) published prior to 2016, or visit the library to consult the MLA Handbook for Writers of Research Papers (7th edition).
 Be wary of online sources: most online resources now describe MLA 8.

 SBL style is an adaptation of CMS that offers specific guidelines for the bible, bible commentaries, and so on, making it especially useful for courses in biblical studies and theology.
 For an introduction to SBL style, see the second edition of the Student Supplement for The SBL Handbook of Style, published in 2015.

 For more detailed information, consult the second edition of The SBL Handbook of Style (2014), which you can borrow through the Ambrose Library.
-This book is on reserve, so simply speak to someone at the circulation desk.
+The library holds an electronic copy of this book, which you can find in the library search engine and access from your computer.
+This book is also on reserve, so you can access a physical copy by speaking to someone at the circulation desk.